wmhunt1/StoreApp/README.md

 * View order history of customer : Check
 * View order history of location : Check
 * View location inventory : Check
-* The customer should be able to purchase multiple products
+* The customer should be able to purchase multiple products : Check
 * Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive) : Check
 * The manager should be able to replenish inventory : Check